apecloud/kubeblocks.io/blog/instanceset-introduction.md

 ---
 slug: instanceset-introduction
-title: kubeblocks-instanceset
+title: What is InstanceSet?
 description: KubeBlocks introduces InstanceSet in v0.9.0.
+This blog introduces what InstanceSet is and the features related to it.
 date: 2024-08-28
 authors:
   name: free6om